Brébisson ex Van Heurck 1896 Category: Surirelloid

 TYPE SPECIES: Stenopterobia intermedia Lewis

-The valves of Stenopterobia are narrow and may be straight or sigmoid in valve outline.
-Symmetry may be lanceolate or sigmoid.
-Like other members of the Surirellaceae, the raphe is positioned within a canal and positioned along the valve margin.
+The valves of Stenopterobia are narrow and may be straight or sigmoid in outline.
+Like other members of the Surirellaceae, the raphe is located within a canal along the valve margin.
 The canal in Stenopterobia is raised above the valve, onto a keel.

 Cite This Page: